alexsu52/technology_update/2025/Q3/technology_update.md

 Q3'25: Technology Update – Low Precision and Model Optimization
 ## Summary

 During Q3 2025, substantial progress was made across several fronts in efficient LLM inference — particularly in low-precision weight quantization, KV-cache eviction and compression, attention reduction through sparse and hybrid architectures, and architecture-aware optimization for State Space Models and Mixture-of-Experts.
-Notably, compression methods began to see adoption for FP4 formats, extending beyond traditional integer quantization, and numerous studies demonstrated that advanced KV-cache optimizations can deliver order-of-magnitude memory savings and measurable speedups.
+Notably, compression methods began to see adoption for FP4 formats, extending beyond traditional integer quantization, and numerous studies show that advanced KV-cache optimizations push the state of the art, achieving order-of-magnitude memory savings and notable speedups.

 ## Highlights